MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepEnableBitLocker.md

 ### -MsiFilePath

-Specify the path for an MSI condition.
+Specify the path to a Windows Installer file for an software condition.

 ```yaml
 Type: String